IDEAS-Lab-Purdue/ARTEMIS/README.md

 - `NN_smote_mimic.ipynb`: Performs upsampling of all non-majority classes and then trains the 5-Layer MLP that achieves 59% accuracy.

 ### `figs`

-## `models`
-- The Random Forest model was too large to upload here
-- The SVM one over one model was not saved either
+- Plots for the 5-Layer MLP: accuracy vs epochs, loss vs epochs, confusion matrix

 ## `yale`
+Contains `scripts` and `figs`.
+Works on the dataset obtained from [Yale](https://www.kaggle.com/datasets/maalona/hospital-triage-and-patient-history-data) (to be referred to here as the Yale Dataset).

 ### `scripts`
-Contains all the python scripts and ipy notebooks used to preprocess the MIMIC dataset and train the 5-Layer MLP.
+Contains all the ipy notebooks used to preprocess the Yale dataset and train the 5-Layer MLP.

 - `ARTEMIS.ipynb`: A Random Forest was also attempted on MIMIC.
 We also attempted to

 ### `figs`

+## `models`
+- Contains the Gaussian Naive Bayes model and the MLP model trained on the Yale Dataset.
+- Contains the MLP model trained on the MIMIC dataset in Phase 3 described above in the `mimic` section.

+NB.
+The Random Forest models were too large to upload here.
+The SVM one over one model was not saved either.